cyberholics/Spam-sms-filter-app-/README.md

 - Deployed the prediction model as a web service using [BentoML](https://www.bentoml.com/)
 - Containerize the Spam filter app with Docker
 - Deployed the container to cloud using [AWS Elastic Container Registry](https://github.com/dimzachar/mlzoomcamp/blob/master/Notes/cloud.md)
+- I built a streamlit app to interact with the model

+  # Application Structure:

+### Frontend:

+The frontend is built using Streamlit, a Python web framework for creating interactive web applications.
+It provides a user-friendly interface for users to interact with the spam message detection model.
+The Streamlit app is hosted on a local development server and can be accessed via a specific URL (http://localhost:8501/).

+### Backend:

+The backend spam message detection service is  hosted on AWS infrastructure.
+It is responsible for processing incoming messages and predicting whether they are spam or not.
+The backend service is hosted at IP 52.91.134.109 and exposed on port 3000.

+### Workflow:

+- Users access the Streamlit app's frontend through the  URL ( http://localhost:8501/).
+- On the Streamlit app's frontend, users see a text area where they can input their messages.
+- After entering a message, users can click the "Detect Spam" button to initiate the prediction process.
+- When the "Detect Spam" button is clicked, the Streamlit app on the frontend sends an HTTP POST request to the backend spam message detection service at http://52.91.134.109:3000/predict.
+- The backend service processes the incoming message and returns the prediction result (whether the message is spam or not) to the Streamlit app on the frontend.
+- The Streamlit app then displays the prediction result to the user, indicating whether the message is classified as spam or not.

+### Deployment:

+- The Streamlit app's frontend is running on my local development server and can be accessed locally using the URL http://localhost:8501/.
+- The backend spam message detection service is deployed on AWS  and is accessible at the IP address 52.91.134.109 on port 3000.